Loin Primal: Cuts, Location, and More

 2. Tenderloin

-If we were to look from the rear of the cow, the muscles look like this:
+If we were to look at the cow from the tail, the muscles look like this:

 The tenderloin itself also tapers from being small (towards the front of the short loin) to large towards the back (towards the sirloin).